kwebio/kweb-core/docs/index.md

 #### What does it look like?

-Here we create a simple "todo" list app:
+Here we element a simple "todo" list app:

 ```kotlin
 fun main(args: Array<String>) {